 BBVA - Bilbao, Spain.
 In November last year, the second-largest bank in Spain announced the first syndicated blockchain-based loan in the framework of a $ 170 million deal with Red Eléctrica Corporación, Spain’s grid operator.
-Moreover, every year worldwide syndicated loans of almost $ 5 trillion are issued, the transparency, safety and efficiency of the blockchain could play a big role.
+Moreover, every year worldwide syndicated loans of almost $ 5 trillion are issued, the transparency, safety, and efficiency of the blockchain could play a big role.

 Blockchain Platforms: Hyperledger Fabric, Corda, Ethereum.

 Bitfury - Amsterdam.
 Although Bitfury with revenue of $ 500 million is still known mainly for selling mining equipment for Bitcoin, now they are developing blockchain services for corporate clients.
 In 2017, she launched the blockchain Exonum, designed specifically to make it easier for companies to work with Bitcoin-blockchain.
-One of the early clients, Georgia, uses Exonum to register and transfer ownership of real estate.
+One of the early clients, Georgia, uses Exonum to register and transfer ownership of the real estate.